betmma/my_balatro_mods/README.md

 - Half-life: Shop can have Perishable Jokers.
 Perishable Jokers only take up 0.5 Joker slots.
 - Debt Burden: Shop can have Rental Jokers.
 Each Rental Joker increases debt limit by -$10.
 Rental Jokers won't cost money if you are in debt.
 - Bobby Pin: Shop can have Pinned Jokers.
 Each Pinned Joker copies ability of Joker to the right if itself isn't triggered.
 - Stow: +1 Joker Slot.
-Leftmost joker is debuffed.
+Leftmost joker is debuffed if Joker Slots are full.
 - Stash: +1 Joker Slot.
-Rightmost joker is debuffed.
+Rightmost joker is debuffed if there is 1 or no empty Joker Slot.
 - Undying: When a non-Phantom Joker is destroyed, create a Phantom copy.
 - Reincarnation: When a Phantom Joker is sold, create a joker of same rarity.
 (Phantom Edition: +1 Joker Slot.
 50% chance to trigger.)